Xpan22/Response-div-stability-competitive-communities/Results_RD_mod.md

 # Introduction

 The purpose of this document is to provide a reproducible record of all analyses and figures in the main article.
 The main article is focused on the effect of response diversity on community stability in fluctuating environments.
 We are going to look at the effect of response diversity, richness, temperature and nutrients on community temporal stability.
-Specifically, we are going to look at the effect of fundamental and realized imbalance (our measurements of stability) on temporal stability.
+Specifically, we are going to look at the effect of fundamental and realized balance (our measurements of stability) on temporal stability.
 Finally, as response diversity is thought to stabilize temporal stability of aggregate community properties via asynchrony, we are going to look at the relationship between response diversity and asynchrony.

 This document is produced by an Rmarkdown file that includes code to reproduce from data all results presented in the main article.